• Home

 30 Friday Jan 2015

-Posted by Marsha Connell in Drawing, En plein air, Exhibits, Landscape, Lecture, Oils, Painting, Slide Show, Watercolor
+Posted Drawing, En plein air, Exhibits, Landscape, Lecture, Oils, Painting, Slide Show, Watercolor

 art, colorist, drawing, exploration, expressive, farm, gallery, gesture, Hokusai, interior landscape, landscapes, luminous, nature, observation, painterly, paintings, place of the heart, Santa Rosa, science, scumbling, seasons, Sonoma county, upstate New York, view